VendelinSlezak/BleskOS/CODING_GUIDELINES.md

 ## Structures

 Name of every structure must end with _t.
-It needs to be defined by following template:
+It needs to be defined in style of following template:

 ```
 typedef struct {